lsantanen/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 -   Need to go to office hours to check

 -   Edited code chunk that creates `topGOsig_for_REVIGO.txt` files so if the code needs to be run again the output will print into `mydocs`

+11/3/2025

+-   Possible figure ideas

+    -   4 panel topgo plot

+    -   same thing but for revigo output scatterplot

+    -   venn diagram of most common GO category in each gen (plot overlap in 4 GO categories) how many assigned to category in G1 how many in G2 etc.

+    -   \# enriched genes for different GO categories (#degs on y axis gens on x axis) how functional enrichment changes across generations

+    -   logFC of different generations to compare generational expression

+        -   take all topgo genes for a given gen (say G1), save as a data frame, pull out from results the genes that are in that data frame (say G2)

+        -   color/symbolize genes between gens

+-   Rename tonsa stat and restable for each gen to make sure there's no variable recycling